Deported man Piripi Kingi gets home detention for Ponsonby Rd bar brawl in Rotorua

 • Rotorua's 'gang problem' deleted

-What saved Kingi from a prison term was what Judge Cooper described as Kingi's "remarkable turnaround" since being deported and the fact his partner and their five children between them would lose their home if he went to jail, as Kingi worked on a dairy farm that came with a house.
+What saved Kingi from a prison term was what Judge Cooper described as Kingi's "remarkable turnaround" since being deported and the fact his partner and their five children would lose their home if he went to jail.
+Kingi worked on a dairy farm that came with a house.

 There were claps, cheers and high fives from Kingi's supporters in the public gallery when Judge Cooper handed down his sentence.